ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 ## Let's go back in time

 {{< img src="images/20160817_192541.jpg" alt="Original Raspberry Pi NTP build" class="alignleft" >}}
-Back in August of 2016 I had built my original NTP server with a Raspberry Pi 2 that I had purchased at my local MicroCenter.
-I had then ordered the original [Adafruit Ultimate GPS HAT][bom-1] from Amazon along with an RF adapter cable that I later determined was the incorrect one I needed and had to find a way to work around.
+Back in August of 2016, I had built my original NTP server with a Raspberry Pi 2 that I had purchased at my local MicroCenter.
+I had then ordered the original [Adafruit Ultimate GPS HAT][bom-1] from Amazon, along with an RF adapter cable that I later determined was the incorrect one I needed and had to find a way to workaround.

 {{< img src="images/20210411_000102.jpg" alt="New Raspberry Pi NTP build" class="alignright" >}}
-This was my first time trying to solder a 2x20 header so it wasn't the best job and I think it may have contributed to some of the performance issues I encountered with the project.
-There was some general instability that would require me to routinely reboot the system to reset the board.
+This was my first time soldering a 2x20 header, so it was not the best job, and I think it may have contributed to some of the performance issues I encountered with the project.
+There was some general instability that would require me to reboot the system to reset the board routinely.
 The other factor was that the default NTP daemon package available with that version of Raspberry Pi OS, called Raspbian at the time but has since been renamed, did not support the GPS NMEA reference clock needed to use the Ultimate GPS HAT.

-Besides that there wasn't much thought that went into the construction of the build.
-I used the simple Official Red & White Raspberry Pi case which was not built with the external GPS antenna in mind so I had to just leave the RF adapter cable exit the case between the USB ports.
-While this worked, it was not "pretty" and it provided no support so any tension on the adapter cable went directly to the u.FL connector on the Ultimate GPS HAT risking potential damage.
-I had also made the mistake of purchasing an RP-SMA to u.FL cable rather than a [SMA to u.FL cable][bom-3] which required me to get an additional RP-SMA to SMA adapter between the Raspberry Pi and the [external GPS antenna][bom-2].
+Besides that, there was not much thought that went into the construction of the build.
+I used the simple Official Red & White Raspberry Pi case that was not designed with the external GPS antenna in mind, so I had to let the RF adapter cable exit the case between the USB ports.
+While this worked, it was not "pretty," and it provided no support, so any tension on the adapter cable went directly to the u.FL connector on the Ultimate GPS HAT, risking potential damage.
+I had also made the mistake of purchasing an RP-SMA to u.FL cable rather than a [SMA to u.FL cable][bom-3], which required me to get an additional RP-SMA to SMA adapter between the Raspberry Pi and the [external GPS antenna][bom-2].

-So I wanted to come up with something more purpose built and look more like an appliance ready for future use.
-I found that [Adafruit][1] had a great enclosure kit that had the holes perfect for the RF adapter jack to be secured and looked how I thought an appliance box should.
+So I wanted to come up with something more purpose-built and look more like an appliance ready for future use.
+I found that [Adafruit][1] had a great enclosure kit that had the holes perfect for the
+RF adapter jack to be secured and looked how I thought an appliance box should.
 So I started the new build project with the purchase of the [enclosure kit][bom-4].
-Since I already had the Raspberry Pi board and the microSD card I didn't need to purchase those but if not I could have gotten a new [Raspberry Pi 3][bom-5].
-I had been making use of an old phone USB charging adapter to power my Raspberry Pi, with the new enclosure I went ahead and purchase a [5V power supply][bom-6] as I had began noticing that I was getting under-voltage messages in the logs.
+Since I already had the Raspberry Pi board and the microSD card, I did not need to purchase those, but if not, I could have gotten a new [Raspberry Pi 3][bom-5].
+I had been making use of an old phone USB charging adapter to power my Raspberry Pi, with the new enclosure, I went ahead and purchased a [5V power supply][bom-6] as I had begun noticing that I was getting under-voltage messages in the logs.

 While I purchased a new [Ultimate GPS HAT][bom-1] due to my displeasure with the solder work and I had found that Adafruit now had a [solderless header][bom-8] option with a [jig kit][bom-7].
-The Ultimate GPS HAT does come with a 2x20 header that requires soldering and the solderless jig kit does include a 2x20 solderless header so I got the kit and if I build another box later I can just get the header and reuse the jig.
-The final missing part to polish the finished product was getting a kit of [nylon screws and stand-offs][bom-9].
-I picked the black nylon stand-offs rather than the white just for personal preference and availbility which ensured that the HAT and the Raspberry Pi are securely supported more than by the header alone.
+The Ultimate GPS HAT does come with a 2x20 header that requires soldering, and the solderless jig kit does include a 2x20 solderless header, so I got the kit, and if I build another box later, I can get another header and reuse the jig.
+The final missing part to polish the finished product was getting a [nylon screws and standoffs][bom-9] kit.
+I picked the black nylon standoffs rather than the white just for personal preference and availability, ensuring that the HAT and the Raspberry Pi are securely supported more than by the header alone.

 ## Putting together the pieces

 {{< img src="images/20210410_235419.jpg" alt="Board assembly" class="alignleft" >}}
 The first step in the new build was to take the [Ultimate GPS HAT][bom-1] board and the 2x20 [solderless header][bom-7] from the kit.
-Using the installation jig from the kit I secured the header and to the HAT.
-I then took four 12mm long M-F hex standoffs and 4 M2.5 x 4mm screws from the [screw and stand-off kit][bom-9] to assemble the Raspberry Pi and Ultimate GPS HAT together to the base plate of the [enclosure kit][bom-4].
-With the boards secured to the base plate I just needed to attach the [RF adapter cable][bom-3] to the u.FL connector on the HAT to complete the assembly.
+Using the installation jig from the kit, I secured the header and to the HAT.
+I then took four 12mm long M-F hex standoffs and 4 M2.5 x 4mm screws from the [screw and standoff kit][bom-9] to assemble the Raspberry Pi and Ultimate GPS HAT together to the base plate of the [enclosure kit][bom-4].
+With the boards secured to the base plate, I just needed to attach the [RF adapter cable][bom-3] to the u.FL connector on the HAT to complete the assembly.

 {{< img src="images/20210410_235912.jpg" alt="Enclosure assembly" class="alignright" >}}
-The enclosure then just slides over the base plate assembly and the RF adapter cable jack secured through the top left hole.
-The enclosure kit includes several rubber plugs to fill the other 3 holes that were not going to be used to help keep dust out of the enclosure.
+The enclosure then slides over the base plate assembly and the RF adapter cable jack is secured through the top left hole.
+The enclosure kit includes several rubber plugs to fill the other three holes that were not used to help keep dust out of the enclosure.
 Securing the top of the case on the enclosure completes the build.
-With the hardware fully assembled it was time to move on to the software phase of the build.
+With the hardware fully assembled, it was time to move on to the software phase of the build.

 The first step in the software phase was to install the [Raspberry Pi OS][2] on the microSD card.
-The easiest way to perform this is with the Raspberry Pi Imager application which will automatically download the image and write it to the microSD card then verify it.
-The new version 1.6 has recently added an advanced configuration option available by hitting CTRL+Shift+X which allows you to set the hostname, password, enable SSH and configure WiFi to assist in being able to bring the Raspberry Pi online and ready to be configured remotely without having to have a monitor and keyboard.
+The easiest way to perform this is with the Raspberry Pi Imager application, which will automatically download the image and write it to the microSD card, then verify it.
+The new version 1.6 has recently added an advanced configuration option available by hitting CTRL+Shift+X, which allows you to set the hostname, password, enable SSH, and configure wifi to assist in being able to bring the Raspberry Pi online and ready to be configured remotely without having to have a monitor and keyboard.

 ## Ready for some Pi?

-So there are plenty of Raspberry Pi install guides out there so I won't go deep into how to perform the initial install.
-You do need to be able to access the command line so if you do not enable SSH before bootstrapping then you will need a monitor and keyboard to perform the initial installation.
+So there are plenty of Raspberry Pi install guides out there, so I will not go deep into how to perform the initial install.
+You need to be able to access the command line, so if you do not enable SSH before bootstrapping, you will need a monitor and keyboard to perform the initial installation.
-It really does not matter if you use wifi or ethernet, though an ethernet connection will most likely be a more stable connection.
+It does not matter if you use wifi or ethernet, though an ethernet connection will most likely be a more stable connection.
 As for the Raspberry Pi OS, I choose to use the `Raspberry Pi Lite` over the Raspberry Pi Full or Desktop.
-The reasoning for this was simply to install the smallest footprint possible from a security standpoint and just not wanting to install unnecessary desktop environment.
+The reasoning for this was to install the smallest footprint possible from a security standpoint and just not want to install an unnecessary desktop environment.

-Once the Raspberry Pi has bootstrapped and is running the first thing you want to do is edit the `/boot/config.txt`.
+Once the Raspberry Pi has bootstrapped and is running, the first thing you want to do is edit the `/boot/config.txt`.
 You want to comment out the line to disable `audio` as shown below on line 57.
 Next you want to add the dtoverlay for `pi3-disable-bt` and `pps-gpio` as shown below on lines 59-60.
-The GPIO used on the Ultimate GPS HAT is Pin 4, this needs to be included as it is not the default for the pps-gpio overlay.
-The `enable_uart=1` on line 61 enables the GPIO serial port to use `/dev/ttyAMA0` (uart) rather than `/dev/ttyS0` (mini uart).
-The `gpu_mem=0` on line 62 can provide some memory optimization leaving more RAM for the system if you are running headless.
+The GPIO used on the Ultimate GPS HAT is Pin 4; this needs to be included as it is not the default for the pps-gpio overlay.
+The `enable_uart=1` on line 61 enables the GPIO serial port to use
+`/dev/ttyAMA0` (uart) rather than `/dev/ttyS0` (mini uart).
+The `gpu_mem=0` on line 62 can provide some memory optimization leaving more RAM for the system if you run headless.

 {{< highlight ini "linenostart=54,hl_lines=4 6-9" >}}
 # Additional overlays and parameters are documented /boot/overlays/README